 Also on March 15, 2021, awards for 223,307 phantom shares were granted to the Company's employees and its non-employee directors.
 The phantom shares vest in eight equal three-month vesting increments, subject to the satisfaction of both a time-based vesting condition and a performance vesting condition.
 These vesting conditions were deemed satisfied on the grant date for the initial vesting increment.
 In order for the time-based vesting condition to be satisfied for each vesting period, the grantee must remain continuously employed by, or be otherwise continuously providing services to, the Company through the end of the vesting period, and in order for the performance vesting condition to be satisfied for each vesting period, the performance criteria designated by the Compensation Committee must be satisfied.
-The initial performance vesting condition to be applied to measure performance for the periods between March 15, 2021 and June 15, 2021 was designated by the Compensation Committee on or before April 14, 2021, and will apply to all future performance periods unless the Compensation Committee elects to change the performance vesting condition on a prospective basis.
+The initial performance vesting condition to be applied to measure performance for the period between March 15, 2021 and June 15, 2021 was designated by the Compensation Committee on or before April 14, 2021, and will apply to all future performance periods unless the Compensation Committee elects to change the performance vesting condition on a prospective basis.
 Future changes to the performance vesting condition shall be made on or before the fifteenth day of any future performance period.
 If either vesting condition is not satisfied for a vesting date, then the phantom shares scheduled to vest on such date will be forfeited.
 These phantom shares are subject to a maximum payment value of \$12.00 per phantom share.
-An additional award with similar vesting conditions for 9,074 phantom shares was granted on May 14, 2021 to the Company's new non-employee director, while unvested 9,074 phantom shares granted to the Company's departing non-employee director were forfeited on or about the same date.
+An additional award with similar vesting conditions for 9,074 phantom shares was granted onMay 14, 2021 to the Company's new non-employee director, while unvested 9,074 phantom shares granted to the Company's departing non-employee director were forfeited on or about the same date.
+On May 23, 2022, the Compensation Committee determined to amend the outstanding awards to provide that the performance criteria shall be deemed satisfied for thethree-month performance period relating to the June 15

-The phantom share awards are accounted for as liabilities in accordance with FASB Accounting Standards Codification ("ASC") Topio 18, Compensation - Stock Compensation since they require cash settlement.
+The phantom share awards are accounted for as liabilities in accordance with FASB ASC Topic718, Compensation - Stock Compensation since they require cash settlement.
 The grant date of each vesting increment will be established when the Company and the grantees reach a mutual understanding of the key terms and conditions of an award, which is the date upon which each performance vesting condition is communicated to the grantees.
 Compensation expense is recognized over the requisite service period if it is probable that the performance vesting condition will be achieved.
 The fair value of the liability incurred is remeasured at the end of each reporting period with any changes in fair value recognized as compensation expense over the requisite service period.

-Awards totaling 27,913 phantom shares vested during each of thethree months ended March 31, 2022 and 2021, resulting in compensation expense of \$196,000 and \$188,000 during the three months ended March 31, 2022 and 2021, respectively, related to their cash settlement.
+Awards totaling 27,913 phantom shares vested during each of thethree months ended June 30, 2022 and 2021, resulting in compensation expense of \$153,000 and \$205,000 during the three months ended June 30, 2022 and 2021, respectively, related to their cash settlement.
+Awards totaling 55,826 phantom shares vested during each of the six months ended June 30, 2022 and 2021, resulting in compensation expense of \$349,000 and \$393,000 during the six months ended June 30, 2022 and 2021, respectively, related to their cash settlement.